olizilla/oli.zilla.org.uk/src/content/posts/2010-11-05-selenium-and-castro-testing-the-canvas.md

 ---
 layout: ../../layouts/2025.astro
+publishDate: 2010-11-05
+title: "Selenium and Castro testing the Canvas"
 slug: 2010/11/05/selenium-and-castro-testing-the-canvas
 tagline: "Notes on Jason Huggins' talk on testing HTML5 canvas-based apps with Selenium and recording tests with Castro."
 ---